 In response to the financial crisis ING has further intensified its stakeholder management activities, in particular given the shifting needs and increased expectations, demands and influence of various stakeholder groups (in particular customers, policymakers and Dutch society).
 ING launched a number of initiatives to actively seek a dialogue with all its stakeholders.
-These included a series of dialogue sessions and round table discussions attended by a multiplicity of stakeholders (customers and consumer organisations, entrepreneurs, business associations, employees, trade unions, Non-Governmental Organizations, politicians, regulators, private investors, special interest groups, academics, opinion leaders and journalists).
+These included a series of dialogue sessions and round table discussions attended by a multiplicity of stakeholders (customers and consumer organisations, entrepreneurs, business associations, employees, trade unions, non-governmental organizations, politicians, regulators, private investors, special interest groups, academics, opinion leaders and journalists).
 The main objective of these sessions was to facilitate discussion between ING and its stakeholders, for ING to receive their feedback and address their issues of concern.
-In addition, ING provided a Bank Strategy Update and shared the Ambition towards 2015 with its investors early 2012.